willzyz/deepkm/README.md

 ## 2. k-means clustering with no carry-forward initialization [ implemented ]

-## 3. fine-tune the encoder with NCA objective using cluster [ 2 - 3 hours ]
+## 3. fine-tune the encoder with NCA objective using cluster [ 2 - 3 hours ] implementing

 ## 4. iterate to 1. [ combine, test, and iterate on the algorithm, 2 hours ]